Last Updated:

 Cape-Town-Atlantic-Chapmans-self-drive-SS-27911203

-South Africans are resilient people who ‘maak a plan’ and this current energy shortfall is already leading to innovative solutions and a more careful stewardship of our energy resources.
+South Africans are resilient people who ā€˜maak a planā€™ and the recent energy shortfalls have led to innovative solutions and a more careful stewardship of our energy resources.

-What is Load-shedding?
+What is (or was) Load-shedding?

-This term, unique to South Africa, is more commonly known as ‘rotational blackouts’ in other countries.
+This term, unique to South Africa, is more commonly known as ā€˜rotational blackoutsā€™ in other countries.
 Quite simply, it is an engineered power shutdown where electricity is stopped for two hour periods of time over different parts of the distribution region.
 It is a necessary response for a situation where electricity demand outweighs supply.
 This is currently the case in South Africa if a power station goes down unexpectedly.

 How could this happen?

-The short answer is – goodness only knows!
-But the longer answer is that it is as a direct result of aging power stations and poor management by South Africa’s sole electricity provider, Eskom.
+The short answer is ā€“ goodness only knows!
+But the longer answer is that it is as a direct result of aging power stations and poor management by South Africaā€™s sole electricity provider, Eskom.
 There has been wide-spread corruption in Eskom over a period of many years.
 (How that was allowed to happen is a subject for a longer and more political blog than a travel company would want to write!)

 So instead of investing in vital annual maintenance and upgrades, money was diverted, at various stages throughout the organization.
 The issues have been acknowledged by the South African Government and steps have been taken to remedy the current situation.
-However, it will take time to get Eskom, and thus the country’s electricity provision, back to where it should be.
+However, it will take time to get Eskom, and thus the countryā€™s electricity provision, back to where it should be.

 However, Eskom is now under good management, corruption is being dealt with, and South Africa is investing in public-private investment to build out our solar capacity to greater depths to add capacity to the electricity supply.

-How will it affect my safari holiday?
+If it comes back, how will it affect my safari holiday?

 Most likely, it will only have a minor effect on the enjoyment of your safari trip.
-But load-shedding can vary – at a moments notice – from none to Stage 1 or 2 (minor disruption see below) all the way up to Stage 4 & 5.
+But load-shedding can vary – at a moments notice – from none to Stage 1 or 2 (minor disruption see below) all the way up to Stage 5 & 6.
 So it is always best to be informed and aware of the possibility.

 What are the logistics?